 Why?
 Because the core of their music remained true: however hard you tapped a toe, Robert Smith was ultimately still there for the nasty things in life.
 Kind of like Joy Division’s Ian Curtis but with a better handle on his demons.

 Standing/Staring kicks off with 1979’s debut 45, the sophisticated metaphor of existential nihilism that is the brilliant if, in millennial terms, the deliciously politically uncorrect Killing An Arab.
-(Sensitive to accusations of racism, Smith changed the lyrics live to “Killing Another”, though he’s since reverted.)
+Sensitive to accusations of racism from goons that had zero idea the title and chorus clearly refer to L’Étranger (The Stranger), a celebrated 1940s novel by French philosopher Albert Camus (who was born in Algeria), Smith changed the lyrics live to “Killing Another”, though he’s since reverted when he feels like it.

 In retrospect, what made Standing on a Beach so exciting at the time was its clever use of formats.
 Vinyl listeners had a taut 13 tracks to enjoy on their edition, while new compact disc connoisseurs like yours truly could take advantage of the longer playing times with an additional four non-single tracks, in the UK at least (10:15 Saturday Night, Play For Today, Other Voices and A Night Like This, all of which received airplay through their newly fashioned music videos).